-- 1) How well has the offeror demonstrated a thorough understanding of the purpose and scope of the project? - 2) How well has the offeror identified pertinent issues and potential problems related to the project? - 3) To what degree has the offeror demonstrated an understanding of the deliverables the State expects it to provide?
+- 1) How well has the offeror demonstrated a thorough understanding of the purpose and scope of the project? - 2) How well has the offeror identified pertinent issues and potential problems related to the project? - 3) To what degree has the offeror demonstrated an understanding of the deliverables the state expects it to provide? - 4) Has the offeror demonstrated an understanding of the state's time schedule and their ability to meet it?

 SEC.
-5.02 METHODOLOGY USED FOR THE PROJECT (5%) - 50 POINTS
+5.02 METHODOLOGY USED FOR THE PROJECT (10%)